-- .10 No later than January 17, (or the subsequent Monday) faculty members requesting promotion may appeal the recommendations of the P&T Committee by submitting a request for reconsideration and justification for such reconsideration on the basis of procedural or substantive grounds to the dean. - week, establish a Promotion Appeal Advisory Committee (PAAC) that shall be composed of one member of the COB Faculty Organization and Welfare Committee, selected by the committee; one member appointed by the dean; one member appointed by the Provost; and one member appointed by the appellant.
-The representative from the Faculty Affairs Committee may be an ex officio member of FAC.
-If no member of the FAC is eligible to serve on the PAAC, the committee will select an eligible faculty member who has previously served on the FAC.
-No person on the PAAC, other than the person selected by the appellant, should be a faculty member who has written a letter of recommendation for the candidate's promotion and/or tenure file.
-In the event of multiple appeals, the three members appointed respectively by the Faculty Affairs Committee, the dean, and the Provost shall serve on each appeal committee; the member selected by the appellant shall serve only on the committee reviewing the appeal of his or her selector.
-All members serving on the PAAC shall have the rank of full professor. - .12 The PAAC, with access to all information available to the original P&T Committee for all applicants to the rank sought by the appellant, shall reconsider the recommendations of the original committee.
+No person on the PAAC, with the possible exception of the person selected by the appellant, should be a faculty member who has written a letter of recommendation for the candidate's promotion and/or tenure file.
+In the event of multiple appeals, the three members appointed respectively to the P&T committee, the dean and the Provost shall serve on each appeal committee; the member selected by the appellant shall serve only on the committee reviewing the appeal of his or her selector.
+All members serving on the PAAC shall have the rank that exceeds the current rank of the applicant.

+- .12 The PAAC, with access to all information available to the original P&T Committee for all applicants to the rank sought by the appellant, shall reconsider the recommendations of the original committee.
 The PAAC shall report to the dean within four weeks, either endorsing the original report or presenting an alternative recommendation in writing.
 The dean shall inform the appellant of the PAAC's recommendation within two working days. - .13 The dean shall review all information and recommendations contained in the promotion credentials file of each faculty member, shall formulate and state in writing his or her recommendations, with reasons, and shall forward these and the promotion credentials files to the Provost by March 10.
 A copy of this letter will be sent to the faculty member and his or her department chair.
 When the dean recommends that promotion be withheld, the recommendation letter from the dean shall inform the faculty member of his or her right to appeal the dean's recommendation, in writing, within seven days to the Provost. - .14 The Provost shall review the recommendation letter from the promotion and tenure committee along with the recommendation letter from the dean.
 The Provost shall formulate and state in writing his or her recommendation and shall submit this letter to the President by April 1.
 A copy of this letter shall be sent to the faculty member, his or her department chair, and the dean.
-When the Provost recommends that promotion be withheld, the recommendation letter from the Provost shall inform the faculty member of his or her right to appeal the Provost's recommendation, in writing, within seven days to the President and the Board of Visitors. - .15 The Board of Visitors (or the Executive Committee thereof) in consultation with the President shall, no later than May 15, review all information of record, as well as any written appeals, and shall render a final decision in the matter and so notify each candidate, his or her department chair, the dean, and the Provost in writing.
-Action by the Board of Visitors (or the Executive Committee thereof) shall be final. - .16 All official notification of administrative action shall be by certified mail

-J.3 CRITERIA FOR TENURE All persons involved in the tenure determination process are expected to weigh with care all of the following institutional and individual criteria in arriving at each tenure recommendation.
+When the Provost recommends that promotion be withheld, the recommendation letter from the Provost shall inform the faculty member of his or her right to appeal the Provost's recommendation, in writing, within seven days to the President and the Board of Visitors.

+- .15 The Board of Visitors (or the Executive Committee thereof) in consultation with the President shall, no later than May 15, review all information of record, as well as any written appeals, and shall render a final decision in the matter and so notify each candidate, his or her department chair, the dean, and the Provost in writing.
+Action by the Board of Visitors (or the Executive Committee thereof) shall be final.
+After the appeals are exhausted, the material supplied by the dean and the letters of recommendation (and of exception, if any) shall be inserted in the University personnel file (see §3.12.4) maintained by the Office of the Provost; material submitted by the faculty member shall be returned to him or her. - .16 All official notification of administrative action shall be by certified mail. - J.3 CRITERIA FOR TENURE All persons involved in the tenure determination process are expected to weigh with care all of the following institutional and individual criteria in arriving at each tenure recommendation.